 - 1 cup pitted prunes, lightly cooked (see directions below)

-- 2 cups white whole wheat flour (such as King Authur Flour)
+- 2 cups white whole wheat flour (such as King Authur Flour) or 1-for-1 gluten free flour

 - ½ teaspoon unrefined sea salt (such as Real Salt)